Action plugin — minimal example

 print("Action with live preview active.")

-Action avec preview active.
+Action with live preview active.